 - No see-through or fishnet fabrics.

-- Hats may be worn but must be removed when inside any building.
+- Hats may be worn but must be removed when inside any building, unless allowed by the classroom teacher.
 Hats must be worn with the brim in the front.

 - Holes, rips, or tears in pants should not expose skin above mid-thigh.